Olof Hanson (architect)

-Olof Hanson (September 10, 1862 – September 8, 1933) was a deaf Swedish architect.
+Olof Hanson (September 10, 1862 – September 8, 1933) was a Deaf Swedish American architect.

 Background

 Olof Hanson was born in Fjälkinge, Skåne County, Sweden.
 His father was a well-to-do farmer, county official, and railroad director.
-In 1874 the family had made arrangements to go to America, where a farm had been purchased.
+In 1874, the family had made arrangements to go to America, where a farm had been purchased.
 But his father was taken sick and died, and the trip was postponed till the following year, when they came to the United States and settled near Willmar, Minnesota.
 Olof lost his hearing two weeks after coming to the country.

 Before becoming deaf he attended public schools in Sweden.
-In 1878 he entered the Minnesota School for the Deaf at Faribault, and graduated in 1881.
+In 1878, he entered the Minnesota School for the Deaf at Faribault, and graduated in 1881.
 Then he entered Gallaudet College at Washington and graduated in 1886 at the head of the second largest class in the history of the college up to that time.